isabelsw/isabelsw/README.md

 ## <a name="about-me"></a>About Me

 I started out as a fine artist and English teacher.
 In 2023, a friend in Frontend Development encouraged me to take on some UI projects; this introduced me to the world of web design.
 Learning web design felt like a natural progression from my other creative roles and a chance for me to branch out into programming.
 Whilst following a programme that mixes project-based learning with theory, I have gone from Design to Development.
 I now team up with fellow developers to create intuitive and unique websites, whilst applying UX principles and cybersecurity practices.
-I'm seeking to transition to Data Science or Engineering, with the opportunity to do ML projects.

 <picture><source srcset="https://fonts.gstatic.com/s/e/notoemoji/latest/1f6a7/512.webp" type="image/webp"><img src="https://fonts.gstatic.com/s/e/notoemoji/latest/1f6a7/512.gif" alt="🚧" width="32" height="32"></picture> I’m currently creating a pricing calculator with HTML, CSS and JS, plus a Star Wars Top Trumps game with Python - both open-source.